 Students will research and assume roles as medical specialists through hands-on projects, research, reports, and presentations.
 Culminating activities include working with a health specialist to dissect/observe cow eyes, sheep brains, pig lungs, pig heart, or various bones (including cow, rodent, and human bones).

-- Successfully complete an MCAT assessment with a score of 85% or above (Medical Classroom Admission Test).
+- Successfully complete a mock MCAT (Medical Classroom Admission Test) assessment with a score of 85% or above

 Lesson Three: Human Body Project Residency is the culminating activity for this unit.
 It includes working with a medical specialist to help dissect/observe a mammal organ.